MicroEJ/Example-NLS/ExcelToNLS/README.md

 In order to launch the `ExcelToNLS` project:

-- Go to the `launches/` folder,
+- Go to the `launches/` folder.

+Depending on the output format you want:
-- Right-click on the `ExcelToNLS.launch` file,
+- For a .po file: Right-click on the `ExcelToPONLS.launch` file and select `Run As -> ExcelToPONLS`.
-- Select `Run As -> ExcelToNLS`.
+- For a .xml file: Right-click on the `ExcelToXMLNLS.launch` file and select `Run As -> ExcelToXMLNLS`.

-A trace should appear in the console, saying that the NLS files have been deployed in the output folder.
+A trace should appear in the console, saying that the NLS files have been deployed in the output folder:
+- [HelloWorldNLS/src/main/resources/nls/po](../HelloWorldNLS/src/main/resources/nls/po/) for a .po file.
+- [HelloWorldNLS/src/main/resources/nls/xml](../HelloWorldNLS/src/main/resources/nls/xml/) for a .xml file.

 ---
 _Markdown_
-_Copyright 2021 MicroEJ Corp.
+_Copyright 2021-2022 MicroEJ Corp.
 All rights reserved._
 _Use of this source code is governed by a BSD-style license that can be found with this software._